lojikil/akvo/README.md

 - Semantic patching like [Comby](https://comby.dev) and [Coccinelle](http://coccinelle.lip6.fr/)
 - Visualization similar to [this paper on visualizing Abstract Abstract Machines](http://kyleheadley.github.io/PHDWebsite/2019-headley-aamviz-scheme-submit.pdf), with [an implementation here](https://analysisviz.gilray.net)
 - Something like [MonkeyType](https://github.com/Instagram/MonkeyType) to discover types at specific execution points within programs (even if they are `union` types)
+- Eventually, I'd like to include a parser so that we can easily describe new languages and map them to program semantics in the IR.
+This should be something simple, like Parsing Expression Grammars (PEGs).

 This was the basis of [my talk](https://github.com/lojikil/fuzzy-tyrant) at [GrrCon](http://grrcon.com/presentations/#lojikil).